johnnytisdale/random-css/README.md

  ## What's New?

+ ### Typescript

+ We are now using TypeScript.
+The upside is that we can use interfaces and abstract classes.
+The downside is that we are using TypeScript.

  ### Content Security Policy

- Random CSS is now compatible with a strict [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP), i.e., one that forbids the use of inline CSS.
+ Random CSS is now compatible with a *strict* [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP), i.e., one that forbids the use of inline CSS.
 The root component has an `unsafe` prop which defaults to `false`.
 If you pass `true` to this prop, then it will use inline CSS.
 Otherwise it will use external CSS and you must be sure to link to the CSS file in your `<head>`.

  While using external CSS is considered safer, it comes with a tradeoff: It significantly limits the number of possible values supported for some CSS properties, particularly color properties.